fission/docs.fission.io/docs/content/en/docs/observability/prometheus.md

 ### Grafana

-Grafana is a visualizing tool which can query, visualize, alert on and understand metrics.
+Grafana is a visualization tool which can query, visualize, alert on and understand metrics.
 It supports Prometheus as it's data source.

 # Setting up